typesense/typesense-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/wreally/typesense.
+Bug reports and pull requests are welcome on GitHub at [https://github.com/wreally/typesense-ruby].

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).